+Understand that a function is a rule that assigns to each input exactly one output.
+The graph of a function is the set of ordered pairs consisting of an input and the corresponding output.

-Rule: The commutative property for addition and multiplication is that you can change the order of the numbers being added or multiplied and the sum or product remains the same.
+RULE: The commutative property for addition and multiplication is that you can change the order of the numbers being added or multiplied, and the sum or product remains the same.

 EXAMPLE: